kpeeters/cadabra2/README.rst

 notebook interface ``cadabra2-gtk``.
 You can also find the latter in the 'Education' menu.

-Linux (OpenSUSE)
+Linux (openSUSE)
 ~~~~~~~~~~~~~~~~

-For OpenSUSE (tested on 'Leap', probably also fine with minor changes
+For openSUSE (tested on 'Leap', probably also fine with minor changes
 for 'Tumbleweed') you first need to add the `devel:libraries:c_c++`
 repository.
 To do this, start YaST, go to Software/Software
 Repositories/Add/Add by URL.
 Use the URL